jhpyle/docassemble/_docs/functions.md

 looking at the `user_is_communist` question a second time, it will be as though `force_ask` never happened.

+Since the effect of `force_ask()` is temporary, it cannot be used with all types of questions.
+Questions that use the [`generic object`] modifier, for example, can fail if they are asked through `force_ask()`, unless you carefully arrange for the asking of the question.

+Because of these complications, the use of `force_ask()` is discouraged, unless you are an expert and you know what you are doing.

 Note that variable names given to force_ask must be in quotes.
 If your variable is `favorite_fruit`, you need to write `force_ask('favorite_fruit')`.
 If you write